LB7 History/General Info

 Increase the airflow and increase the power!
 Air Intakes are another popular upgrade that is very easy to install.

-An aftermarket exhaust can increase horsepower/torque, improve fuel mileage, reduce EGT’s (exhaust gas temperature), and provide a deep throaty sound.
+An aftermarket exhaust can increase horsepower/torque and reduce EGT’s (exhaust gas temperature).

 5. Lift Pump